CirroBuild/FrostiDocs/docs/third-party-tools/grafana.md

 ## Configure database

-To avoid unnecessary memory usage, it is recommended to disable QuestDB's SELECT query cache by setting the property `pg.select.cache.enabled=true` in your `server.conf`.
+To avoid unnecessary memory usage, it is recommended to disable QuestDB's SELECT query cache by setting the property `pg.select.cache.enabled=false` in your `server.conf`.
 That's because Grafana does not use prepared statements when sending the queries and the query cache becomes much less efficient.